abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter07.md

 Many US teams use India, but that doesn't work well with Europe for on-call.
 The time difference between Paris and Mumbai is only 3.5 hours, which is too small to meaningfully cover night shifts.

+> **Note:** the offsets below are for winter (standard time).
+During summer daylight saving time (DST) most of these shift by an hour, so the overlap windows move accordingly.

 Working hours 9–17, mapped against UTC (local hour shown when a site is on shift):

 | UTC | Singapur (UTC+7) | London (UTC) | Paris (UTC+1) | SF (PST, UTC-9) |